YuyouWu/WatchFace/README.md

 # WatchFace

 This is a WatchOS app that is basically a watch face.
+It set the watch hands' rotation according to current time.